renbeynolds/info6205_final_project/README.md

 Produces a CSV formatted ranking of teams based on the expected number of points achieved in a tournament of all teams present in the input data set.

+Adding the `-p, --partialSeason` flag will cause the program to limit simulation to completing the partial season provided.

 ```bash
 java -jar build/libs/eplranking.jar \
     rank \